isomerpages/cris-corp/news-and-events/news/_posts/2024-12-08-post-Year in Review 2024: Pushing boundaries in healthcare innovation.md

 </div>
 <p>STCC launched its National Health Economics on Cancer project in June
-2024, a collaborative effort that brings together experts from leading institutions such as the Ministry of Health (Singapore), National Cancer Centre Singapore, National University Cancer Institute, Singapore, Tan Tock Seng Hospital, and Saw Swee Hock School of Public Health.
+2024, a collaborative effort that brings together experts from leading institutions such as the Ministry of Health, National Cancer Centre Singapore, National University Cancer Institute, Singapore, Tan Tock Seng Hospital, and NUS Saw Swee Hock School of Public Health.
 This initiative aims to provide a comprehensive assessment of the cancer landscape in Singapore, focusing on key areas like cancer incidence, stage distribution, and mortality rates, stratified by demographics.</p>
 <p>By leveraging data-driven insights, the project aims to identify critical